-5 reasons to study media in Birmingham
+Five reasons to study Media in Birmingham

-Media companies and agencies are on your doorstep
+1. Media companies and agencies are on your doorstep

-Birmingham hosts great festivals that you can get involved in
+2. Birmingham hosts great festivals

-Lots of industry events take place all year round
+3. Lots of industry events take place

-The media student scene is vibrant and active
+4. The media student scene is vibrant and active

-You’ll be based in the heart of the action
+5. You’ll be based in the heart of the action

 Birmingham is the UK’s second-largest city with a population of around one million people.
 It is also the youngest major city in the UK, with under-20s accounting for 28% of its population (West Midlands Growth Company).
 We have excellent transport links giving you easy access to other major cities such as London and Manchester.
 You’ll also be a stone’s throw away from Digbeth, which was previously voted the ‘Coolest Neighbourhood in Britain’ by The Sunday Times' Homes supplement.
 Steven Spielberg and Warner Bros. even filmed scenes for Ready Player One there!